infogulch/xtemplate/README.md

 the public xtemplate Go API and to integrate xtemplate into Caddy as an http middleware.

+See [CHANGELOG.md](./CHANGELOG.md) for a per-release history of notable changes.

 `xtemplate` is licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE)

 [go-htmx]: https://github.com/infogulch/go-htmx